sezzle/sezzle-merchant-resources/Widgets/Chrome Extension/Troubleshooting.md

     - Shopify Buy adds the Shopify product details into the non-Shopify storefront within an iframe, which the Sezzle widget script cannot read.
 For this reason, we offer a special <a href="https://github.com/sezzle/static-widgets/blob/production/src/sezzle-shopify-buy-static-widget/sezzle-shopify-buy-static-widget.html" target="_blank">static widget lite</a> product specifically for Shopify Buy.

 ### <a id="issue-2"></a>Issue 2: My widget is appearing twice on the webpage.
  * Reason 1: The targeted price element exists twice on the webpage.
-This is commonly due to sale price vs regular price, or Recommended/Related Products.
+This is commonly due to sale price vs regular price, mobile view vs desktop view, or Recommended/Related Products.
     - Try to update the Price Position target.
+	 - Try to update the Widget Position (usually up).
  * Reason 2: The targeted price element re-rendered with a new price.
 This is commonly due to selecting product variants or asynchronous loading.
     - Try to update the Price Position target.
- * Reason 3: There are two configurations applied to this page.
-    - There are two scripts with conflicting merchant IDs present.
-Remove the incorrect script.
+ * Reason 3: There are two scripts with conflicting merchant IDs present.
+       - Compare the UUIDs against the merchant ID in the Business Settings of your Sezzle Merchant Dashboard Setup Checklist<a href="https://dashboard.sezzle.com/merchant/checklist" target="_blank">(US)</a> <a href="https://dashboard.eu.sezzle.com/merchant/checklist" target="_blank">(EU)</a> and remove the incorrect script.
+ * Reason 4: There are two configurations applied to this page with different Price Position targets.
+     - Reach out to Sezzle for assistance.

 ### <a id="issue-3"></a>Issue 3: My widget is not reflecting the installment price correctly.
  * Reason 1: The targeted price element is the regular price, but the item is on sale.